-Whether you have a reservation or are using a City of Boise facility on a drop-in basis, we hope you have a safe and pleasant experience.
-On this webpage, you will find our park policies to help guide you during your visit.
+Whether you have a reservation at a City of Boise facility or are visiting on a drop-in basis, we hope you have a safe and pleasant experience.
+All applicable park policies are listed on this webpage to help guide you during your visit.

 Park Use Policies